 So I offer this blogpost for those who are just starting now and are motivated to change their financial life forever, starting this year.

 Below are some initial practical points I want to share with you so you can start right away and kick-off your financial journey this coming year!

 Saving doesn’t make one a winner

-One of the groups I pity are the SAVERS.
+One of the group of people I pity but who nonetheless aim for financial freedom are the SAVERS.
 This bunch of people are willing to make the sacrifice of delaying their gratification to prepare for their dreams but unfortunately are not aware that they have invisible enemies around.